econya/yosis-video-grinder/README.md

 The code is released under the AGPLv3+ and Copyright 2020 Felix Wolfsteller.
 Contributions are assumed to include copyright transfer to Felix Wolfsteller.
 Get in touch if there is need for discussion about that.
+Some of the files include [FSFEs reuse](https://reuse.software) compliant headers.

 ## Code of Conduct